Introduction

 Learning Assessment Analysis

-Assessment of learning refers to the question that at a particular point in time how much a student has learned.
-On the other hand, assessment for a student means that assessing a student to help him/her further his existing level of learning (Jennings, 2007; Vygotsky, 1978).
-The goal of assessment for learning is to bridge the past to future with proximal development, and the assessment of learning focuses on checking the achievement status and the already possessed knowledge by the student (Jackson, 2011).
+Assessment of learning refers to the question of, at a particular point in time, how much a student has learned.
+On the other hand, assessment for a student means assessing a student to help him/her further his existing level of learning (Jennings, 2007; Vygotsky, 1978).
+The goal of assessment for learning is to bridge the past to the future with proximal development, and the assessment of learning focuses on checking the achievement status and the already possessed knowledge by the student (Jackson, 2011).
 The purpose of this assessment was to meet the learning needs of a diverse group of students.
 The Pretest and Posttest methodology is considered to be the best approach to evaluate the learning level of the students and to understand their strengths and challenges.
-This assessment plan is also to evaluate where the students need more help with understanding the content and whether learning gains are a result of instruction or teaching strategies.
+This assessment plan also evaluates where the students need more help with understanding the content and whether learning gains result from instruction or teaching strategies.

 Table 1 Instructional Assessment Data